yuiwa-TK/yuiwa-TK.github.io/content/posts/log-create-mypage.md

 ---
-title: "Creating my webpage with Hugo & Publishing it with Github Pages. "
+title: "Creating a webpage with Hugo & Publishing it with Github Pages. "
 date: 2023-04-05T23:41:19+09:00
 draft: false
+tags: ["normal"]
 ---

 ## From downloading Hugo to deploying to github pages.